-The limited edition vase, designed by Kerry Goodwin, is valued at more than £1100 and will be presented to the winner by Tristram Hunt MP when he opens the 18th Etruria Canals Festival at 12 noon on Saturday 4 June, at Etruria Industrial Museum on the junction of the Trent & Mersey and Caldon Canals at the heart of Stoke-on-Trent.
+The limited edition vase, designed by Kerry Goodwin, is valued at more than £1100 and was presented to the winner by Tristram Hunt MP at the 18th Etruria Canals Festival on Saturday 4 June 2011, at the Etruria Industrial Museum on the junction of the Trent & Mersey and Caldon Canals at the heart of Stoke-on-Trent.

 The vase celebrates “Brindley’s Canal” and incorporates rivers of pots flowing from Staffordshire potbanks and a multitude of bottle ovens belch out smoke.
 A small boy is lost amongst the mass of productivity.
 His guardians stand momentarily in their 1930’s attire, adding a human element of colour to the industrial landscape along the Trent and Mersey Canal where boats ply their cargoes to and fro.
 The landmark design (117/9), new for 2011, comes in a limited edition of 100 pieces. www.moorcroft.com

-Volunteer Julie Arnold of The Inland Waterways Association Stoke-on-Trent branch coordinates the Wild Over Waterways (WOW) children’s activities at the Etruria Canals Festival and comments, “This is a wonderful gesture by Moorcroft.
-The historic working narrow boats are a colourful and important part of the Etruria Canals Festival.
-Visitors will be able to go inside some of traditional boat cabins to see the decorations of crochet lace and sparkling ribbon plates and brass as part of the free WOW activity trail highlighting the fascinating science, heritage and wildlife around our waterways.
-The Festival is a real celebration of Stoke-on-Trent’s canals and all the partnerships the city waterways engender."
+Volunteer Julie Arnold of The Inland Waterways Association Stoke-on-Trent branch coordinates the Wild Over Waterways (WOW) children’s activities at the Etruria Canals Festival and commented, “This is a wonderful gesture by Moorcroft.
+The historic working narrow boats are a colourful and important part of the Etruria Canals Festival."
+Visitors were able to go inside some of traditional boat cabins to see the decorations of crochet lace and sparkling ribbon plates and brass as part of the free WOW activity trail highlighting the fascinating science, heritage and wildlife around our waterways.
+This Festival is a real celebration of Stoke-on-Trent’s canals and all the partnerships the city waterways engender."

 Stoke-on-Trent City Council continues to support the ever popular Canals Festival event, even though some city museums are under threat of closure from spending cuts announced earlier this year.
 Volunteer friends of Etruria Industrial Museum are hoping to establish a charitable trust to run it in the future; to find out more visit http://www.friendsofetruriamuseum.org.uk/ and click on “Support us”.